[Interview] Elephant in the summit room — Russia's uranium exports

 EU plans

-The EU Commission has pledged to help the five EU states that use Russian-designed reactors to find alternative nuclear fuel, briefly mentioned as part of its RePowerEU-strategy that aims to cut all Russian energy imports before 2027.
-But it is not clear how it will achieve this.
+The EU Commission has pledged to help the five EU states that use Russian-designed reactors to find alternative nuclear fuel.
+But it is only briefly mentioned as part of its RePowerEU-strategy that aims to cut all Russian energy imports before 2027, and it is not clear how the member countries will achieve this.

 Slovakia has said it has around two years' worth of Russian nuclear fuel stockpiled.
 Bulgaria, around two-and-a-half years' worth.